khozzy/phd/book/chapters/6_summary/62_conclusions.md

 This work's primary effort is to investigate the ALCS behaviour with either interval-based rule representation (rACS) or by the use of discretization.
 The rACS adaptation requires redefining certain internal processes and introducing new system parameters.
 Preliminary tests revealed two possible limitations of the system that were further studied.

-First, any form of continuous-valued representation increased the problem's search space, impeding the agent's learning speed.
+First, any form of real-valued representation increased the problem's search space, impeding the agent's learning speed.
 Four techniques probing for the most promising action selection were inspected, especially regarding knowledge acquisition rate.
 The novel approach, based on the promising approach of _Optimistic Initial Values_ in multi-armed bandits, named _Optimistic Initial Quality_ was proposed herein but did not provide substantial performance gains.

-The other limitation relates to multistep problems, where certain signal discretization might demand the agent to perform a notably larger number of actions to receive the feedback signal.
+The other limitation relates to multistep problems, where certain input discretization might demand the agent to perform a notably larger number of actions to receive the feedback signal.
 The default reward assignment component might distribute the signal incorrectly amongst participating classifiers when such long-action chains are experienced.
 An approach replacing the credit assignment with the undiscounted incentive distribution version resulted in a system named AACS2.
 The method showed performance improvements for specific problems.

 The biased exploration research was published in {cite}`kozlowski2020investigating`, and the performance of long-action chaining in {cite}`kozlowski2021anticipatory`.